"Poor" Rated Bridges

 "Poor" Rated Bridges on the Maryland State Highway System

-2. The superstructure (main supporting element of the deck, usually beams, girders, and trusses).
+• the superstructure (main supporting element of the deck, usually beams, girders, trusses, etc.)

-3. The substructure (supports holding up the superstructure and deck - usually abutments and piers).
+• the substructure (supports to hold up the superstructure and deck, usually abutments and piers).

 Note